About

 Our focus:

-Our current focus is on manufacturing of complex 3D structures with single-digit micrometer and nanoscale features in a variety of materials including polymers, metals, ceramics, and composites.
-Such 3D structures can enable quantum information transfer in integrated quantum photonics devices, high-sensitivity chemical sensors, fast-charging batteries, miniaturized optics such as lenses mounted on optical fibers, synthetic biomaterials for cell therapies, and micro-robotics for drug delivery.
+Our current focus is on the manufacturing of complex 3D structures with single-digit micrometer and nanoscale features in a variety of materials including polymers, metals, ceramics, and composites.
+Such 3D structures can enable quantum information transfer in integrated quantum photonics devices, high-yield fuel capsules for inertial fusion energy, high-sensitivity chemical sensors, fast-charging batteries, miniaturized optics such as lenses mounted on optical fibers, synthetic biomaterials for cell therapies, and micro-robotics for drug delivery.
 Unfortunately, the lack of manufacturing scalability hinders transitioning these technologies from one-off demonstrations in research laboratories to widespread real-world use.

 Our approach:

-It is our hypothesis that the scalability problem of micro and nanoscale manufacturing cannot be solved by simply scaling up the number of machines/systems working in parallel.
-This is based on the observation that novel demonstrations of nanoscale processing are often achieved using visualization/metrology equipment that are ill-suited for large-scale manufacturing.
+It is our hypothesis that the scalability problem of micro and nanoscale manufacturing cannot be solved by simply increasing the number of machines/systems working in parallel.
+This is based on the observation that novel demonstrations of nanoscale processing are often achieved using visualization/metrology equipment that are ill-suited for resource-efficient and large-scale manufacturing.

 Our approach involves understanding the fundamental manufacturing science underlying the energy-matter interactions that generate micro and nanoscale features and applying this knowledge to engineer processes, techniques, and tools that scale up manufacturing.
-Our work draws from multiple disciplines: femtosecond optics, polymerization chemistry & chemical reactions, applied mechanics, machine learning, and precision machine design.
+Our work draws from multiple disciplines: additive manufacturing, ultrafast optics, multi-photon lithography, laser processing, polymerization chemistry & chemical reactions, applied mechanics, nucleation and crystallization, machine learning, and precision machine design.
 We aim to generate advanced manufacturing capabilities that break performance tradeoffs.
-So far, we have broken the rate vs resolution tradeoff in nanoscale additive manufacturing.
+So far, we have broken the rate versus resolution tradeoff and the cost versus resolution tradeoff in nanoscale additive manufacturing.